SFDR Disclaimer

 We will not establish an index as a reference benchmark to compare the overall sustainability‐related impact of our investments against the impacts of the said index and a broad market index.
 The small scale of our companies and the nature of their businesses as impact start-ups refutes the existence of such an index at market level.

-This disclaimer was uploaded on 21/07/2023.
+This disclaimer was updated on 04/10/2024.

 If you have any questions, please do not hesitate to contact us at ops@msm.vc.